 There have been many opinion and personal story blogs and articles about transgender kids published over the last year in particular.
-On this page is a collection of articles about transgender kids from professionals.
-Further down the page are newspaper reports which contain comments from professionals.
+On this page is a collection of articles about transgender kids from professionals and news reports which contain comments from professionals.

 Pink Boys: What’s the Best Way to Raise Children Who Might Have Gender Identity Issues?

 “But the truth is […] that a lot of “gender nonconforming” kids don’t have a simple story of being “trapped in the wrong body.”
 They are expressing more subtle, more complex, and more varied messages of self.
 What they need isn’t therapy; what they need is to know that it’s OK to be gender non-conforming.
 It’s perfectly OK be a male who has feminine-typical interests, behaviors, and desires, or a female who has masculine-typical interests, behaviors, and desires.”

 Read the full article here.

 “For a young child whose gender dysphoria would have desisted without intervention, these procedures amount to a needlessly challenging process to undergo—and that’s without considering the implications of choosing to transition back.
 Even a social transition back to one’s original gender role can be an emotionally difficult experience for children.”

 Transgenderism: A Pathogenic Meme

 by Paul McHugh, former Psychiatrist in Chief of Johns Hopkins Hospital (2015)

 “The idea that one’s sex is fluid and a matter open to choice runs unquestioned through our culture and is reflected everywhere in the media, the theater, the classroom, and in many medical clinics.
 It has taken on cult-like features: its own special lingo, internet chat rooms providing slick answers to new recruits, and clubs for easy access to dresses and styles supporting the sex change.
 It is doing much damage to families, adolescents, and children and should be confronted as an opinion without biological foundation wherever it emerges.”